allenGKC/Just-Javascript-Reading-Notes/README.md

 # Just-Javascript-Reading-Notes

+This repo will update till Dan Abramov to update.

 ## Backgroud

 [Just JavaScript](https://justjavascript.com/) - an online course that could better prepare you to understand JavaScript by [Dan Abramov](https://github.com/gaearon) which you can subscribe by email.